RAF Upper Heyford: 66th Tactical Reconnaissance Wing (1966-70)

-20th Tactical Fighter Wing
+20th Tactical Fighter Wing (1970-1993)

 Headquarters, 20th Tactical Fighter Wing relocated from RAF Wethersfield to RAF Upper Heyford on 1 June 1970.

 Shortly after arriving at Upper Heyford, the 20th TFW began converting to a new aircraft - the General Dynamics F-111E Aardvark (unofficially).
 On 12 September 1970 the first two F-111Es arrived at RAF Upper Heyford.
 The last of the 20th's North American F-100 Super Sabres that it brought from Wethersfield were transferred to the Air National Guard on 12 February 1971.
 In November 1971, the wing's F-111s were declared operationally ready.

 The 20th TFW participated in F-111 NATO and US unilateral operations Shabaz, Display Determination, Cold Fire, Ocean Safari, Datex, Priory, Reforger, Dawn Patrol, Highwood, Hammer, Open Gate (1982 at Ovar Air Base, Portugal) and others from January 1972 to October 1993.

 Upper Heyford gained a fourth flying squadron on 1 July 1983, with the activation of the 42nd Electronic Combat Squadron.
 In February 1984, the first Grumman (General Dynamics) EF-111A Ravens of that squadron arrived.

 Parental responsibility over the 42nd by the 20th TFW was short-lived, however, and on 1 June 1985, operational control of the squadron shifted to the 66th Electronic Combat Wing at Sembach Air Base, Germany.

 Anti-nuclear protests

 In spring 1982, as tensions between the West and the USSR rose, 12 activists set a peace camp outside the air base.
 In May 1983 Christian CND organised Peace Pentecost attended by around 2,000 people.
-In June of 1983 there were larger protests culminating when 4,000 people converged as part of a campaign to prevent the expansion of the base.
+In June 1983 there were larger protests culminating when 4,000 people converged as part of a campaign to prevent the expansion of the base.
 During a blockade, 752 people were arrested.